internetimagery/internetimagery.github.io/reel/cv/index.md

                 <img src="/reel/cv/thumbs/tropicana.png"><br/>Tropicana
             </td>
             <td class="centered">
-                Part Time.
-Great customer service skills necessary for waiting at this restaurant and bar.
-In particular as it is a south african bar which receives a diverse cultural customer mix.
-Due to the small nature of the bar, time management and multitasking skills are put to use more frequently than they may have otherwise be.
-Some small work is done behind the bar.
+                Jumped into a small family resturaunt and bar, co-serving with a good friend.
+A southafrican bar ment a diverse cultural customer mix, and presented certain communication challenges to overcome.
+Retail certainly helped with that. :)
+                Due to the small size of the shop, the job involved wearing many hats behind the bar and out at tables.
             </td>
             <td class="centered">
                 September 2010<br/>